stellar/stellar-protocol/ecosystem/sep-direct-payment.md

 `stellar_transaction_id` | string | (optional) transaction_id on Stellar network of the transfer that either initiated the payment.
 `external_transaction_id` | string | (optional) ID of transaction on external network that either completes the payment into the receivers account.
 `refunded` | boolean | (optional) Should be true if the transaction was refunded.
 Not including this field means the transaction was not refunded.
+`required_info_message` | string | (optional) A human readable message indicating any errors that require updated information from the sender
+`required_info_updates` | object | (optional) A set of fields that require upate from the sender, in the same format as described in [/info](#info).
+Fields should be broken out by sender, receiver, and transacton as in /info.

 `status` should be one of:

 * `pending_sender` -- awaiting payment to be initiated by sending anchor
 * `pending_stellar` -- transaction has been submitted to Stellar network, but is not yet confirmed.
+* `pending_info_update` -- certain pieces of information need to be updated by the sending anchor.
+See [pending info update](#pending-info-update) section
 * `pending_receiver` -- payment is being processed by the receiving anchor
 * `pending_external` -- payment has been submitted to external network, but is not yet confirmed.
 * `completed` -- deposit/withdrawal fully completed.